ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab02.md

 When are are finished exploring, use `cd ~/github` to change into the github directory under your home directory.

-## Step 2: Cloning a private repo at the bash (Unix) command line
+## Step 2: Create a private repo with a README.md and a .gitignore file for Python.

 TBD

-## Step 3:  How to store a Python file in a repo
+## Step 3: Cloning a private repo at the bash (Unix) command line

 TBD

-## Step 4:  The basic git workflow of `git add...`, `git commit...`, `git push...`
+## Step 4:  How to store a Python file in a repo

 TBD

-## Step 5: Testing of Python functions
+## Step 5:  The basic git workflow of `git add...`, `git commit...`, `git push...`

 TBD

+## Step 6: Testing of Python functions

+TBD

-## Step 6:  Submitting a Python function for autograding using Gradescope
+## Step 7:  Submitting a Python function for autograding using Gradescope

 TBD